viamrobotics/docs/docs/appendix/glossary/service.md

 Services are built-in software packages for complex capabilities such as SLAM, computer vision, motion planning, and data collection.

+Each service is typed by a proto API, such as the [service proto definitions](https://github.com/viamrobotics/api/tree/main/proto/viam/service).

 For more information, see [Services](/services/).